 Corn and corn-based ingredients are hardly indigestible.
 Processing during food manufacturing makes these nutrients readily available for absorption and use by a pet’s body.

-The reality?
 While cats and dogs can develop allergies to any meat or grain protein, the most common food allergies in dogs are to beef, dairy products and wheat, followed by lamb, chicken eggs, chicken and soy.
 In cats, beef, dairy products and fish are the ingredients that most commonly cause food reactions.

 Homemade diets are nutritionally better and healthier than commercially prepared foods.